 Also related to security, pay attention to the privacy and security settings on your accounts, especially on Facebook.
 Consider carefully where you post certain media, as some sites may have policies about being able to use your images indiscriminately without your permission.

 Mention on Facebook when your website is updated or post a link to a new Flickr photoset you’ve uploaded.
 Tweet about a new video you just posted on your website or YouTube.
 This can be interesting to your audiences, may interest them in a new outlet to learn more about the university, and may potentially drive traffic to your website.

-Consider other ways to promote your efforts outside social media, as well, such as including your social media information in promotional materials, posting an invitation to follow you on Facebook on your website, or even including a link to your Facebook and other social media sites in your university e-mail signature (check the Graphic Standards Manual for details).
+Consider other ways to promote your efforts outside social media, as well, such as including your social media information in promotional materials, posting an invitation to follow you on Facebook on your website, or even including a link to your Facebook and other social media sites in your university email signature (check our email signature guidelines for details).
 See Step 4 in the Getting Started section for more ideas.

 While cross-promoting can be beneficial, be cautious about posting the same information to multiple media, such as regularly posting the same information on your blog, Facebook page, and Twitter feed—especially at the same time.
 When people make identical posts on multiple media, followers can easily see that these are not uniquely tended outlets.
 It can turn people off.
-Pick your messaging carefully for the appropriate media and target audience for each piece of information.
-This isn’t to say you’ll never post about something on more than one type of media, just be cautious about doing it regularly.
-Or at least take the time to craft different messages about the same topic for each outlet rather than spamming an identical message across multiple media.
+Try to pick your messaging carefully for the appropriate media and target audience for each channel and tweak your post/content accordingly.

 Know the rules.

 Be sure you’re familiar with the terms and policies of social media sites in which you engage, but also be sure you’re familiar with all university policies related to social media (by reviewing this handbook and the policies referenced).